-How EI parental benefits in Canada work We need to be better than this.
+We need to be better than this.

 It’s about parents’ time: You’ve both earned this, and your boss, by law, must accept.
 I worked for an American company and the vice-president was flabbergasted by my request (the United States is the only wealthy nation in the world that doesn’t offer some guaranteed paid time off and musters a mere six to 12 weeks of unpaid leave for the mother’s recovery).
 I explained the rules in Ontario and, despite his resistance, I was able to take it.
 But sadly, I don’t think he understood its importance.